11: Central Tendency

 The mean is the most commonly used measure of central tendency.
 It is calculated by adding all the values in a dataset and dividing the total (the sum) by the number of data points.
 While this makes the mean useful for summarizing data, it is also highly sensitive to extreme values, or outliers.
 This sensitivity can be either an advantage or a limitation, depending on the study’s context.
 For example, in datasets with a few unusually high or low values, the mean may not accurately reflect a typical case.

 The mean is most appropriate when the data are normally distributed and free from significant outliers.
-It is best used with interval or ratio data, where values are measured on a continuous and consistent scale.
+It is best used with continuous data, where values are measured on an interval and consistent scale.
 Because it incorporates every value in the dataset, the mean offers a powerful summary, but only when its assumptions are met.

 11.3 The Median